MuhtasimTanmoy/notebook/distributed/distributed systems.md

 # Distributed Systems

-A distributed system is basically a network of autonomous systems/servers connected using a middleware which can share resources, capabilities, files and so on.
+A distributed system is a network of autonomous systems/servers connected using a middleware that can share resources, capabilities, files, and so on.

 Distributed System Categories